openconfig/gnsi/pathz/authorization-README.md

 ### Conflict Resolution

-The policy must be evaluated in the order described by the in "Best Match" section.
+The policy must be evaluated in the order described by the "Best Match" section.
 In case of conflicting paths or group membership, preferring DENY over ALLOW ensures only a single action is applicable.